-Splendid gems, all symbols of love, take center stage at the Bonhams Hong Kong Fine Jewelry and Jadeite Auction on 23 November.
+Splendid gems, all symbols of love, take centre stage at the Bonhams Hong Kong Fine Jewellery and Jadeite Auction on 23 November.

 A symbol of love and immortality, rubies possess an inextinguishable inner fire which has been the subject of many myths and legends throughout the centuries, while the vivacious red is said to bless wearers with wealth, good health and wisdom.

-Known as the 'royal gem', sapphires possess a deep blue color, symbolizing truth, sincerity, faithfulness and everlasting love.
+Known as the 'royal gem', sapphires possess a deep blue colour, symbolising truth, sincerity, faithfulness and everlasting love.
 Above all, sapphires are known for the protection they are said to provide.
 Lot 1055 is a 23.45 carat sapphire and diamond ring.
-The Burmese gem is unheated and its exceptional deep blue color and notable clarity as well as its classical style contribute to its rareness and beauty.
+The Burmese gem is unheated and its exceptional deep blue colour and notable clarity as well as its classical style contribute to its rareness and beauty.
 The ring is estimated at HK$4,080,000 - 5,000,000.

-Commenting on the collection offered, Graeme Thompson, head of jewelry for Bonhams Asia, said: "The international jewelry market remains very competitive at auction with buyers preferring quality above many other factors.
-We are therefore delighted to be offering such a diverse collection of fine jewelry, diamonds, jadeite and colored stones, each piece being sourced with our clients at the forefront of our mind."
+Commenting on the collection offered, Graeme Thompson, head of jewellery for Bonhams Asia, said: "The international jewellery market remains very competitive at auction with buyers preferring quality above many other factors.
+We are therefore delighted to be offering such a diverse collection of fine jewellery, diamonds, jadeite and coloured stones, each piece being sourced with our clients at the forefront of our mind."

 Highlights of the sale include: